simoncozens/fonts-and-layout/features.md

       ...
     }

-Again, this is the sort of thing your font editor might do for you automatically (this is why we use computers, after all), and I can't think of any global-script type usage of this lookup type, but I'm including it here for completeness.
+Again, this is the sort of thing your font editor might do for you automatically (this is why we use computers, after all).

+XXX Math ssty; khaled says "the layout engine should select the first or the second alternate based on script level (e.g. first or second level superscript).
+Alternates other than the first two will probably be ignored (there are only two script levels in TeX-like math engines).""

 > If you peruse the registered feature tags list in the OpenType specification you might find various references to features which should be implemented by GSUB lookup type 3, but the dirty little secret of the OpenType feature tags list is that many of the features are, shall we say... *aspirational*.
+They were proposed, accepted, and are now documented in the specification, and frankly they seemed like a really good idea at the time.
+But nobody ever actually got around to implementing them.
+>
-They were proposed, accepted, and are now documented in the specification, but nobody ever actually got around to implementing them.
-The `rand` feature, for example, should perform randomisation, which ought to be an excellent use case for "choose one glyph from a set".
+> The `rand` feature, for example, should perform randomisation, which ought to be an excellent use case for "choose one glyph from a set".
 But no software ever turns that feature on, and no shaping engine returns a random glyph in response.
 Shame, really.

 ### Ligature substitution